Skip to main content

 • Acute kidney injury (AKI), previously referred to as acute renal failure, is the sudden failure of the kidneys to perform normal filtration duties.
 AKI leads to accumulation of toxins and other metabolic wastes in the bloodstream, dehydration, electrolyte imbalances, and disturbances in the acid-base balance of the blood.
 AKI is potentially reversible if diagnosed early and treated aggressively.

-• Acute respiratory distress syndrome, also known as shock lung, is a life-threatening complication of critical illness in dogs, such as systemic infection or disease, severe trauma, or near-drowning.
-Treatment involves targeting the underlying cause while also supporting the dog's compromised lung function with the use of an oxygen cage, an oxygen line direct to the dog's nasal passages, or in severe cases, a mechanical ventilator.
-Unfortunately, the prognosis for this condition is poor.
+• Acute respiratory distress syndrome (ARDS), also known as shock lung, is a life-threatening complication of critical illness in dogs, such as systemic infection, systemic disease, severe trauma, or near-drowning.
+Treatment involves targeting the underlying cause while supporting the dog's compromised lung.

 • Anticoagulant rodenticide is used to kill mice, rats, and other pests.
 Poisoning occurs when a dog ingests rodenticide accidentally.
 Anticoagulant rodenticides cause excessive bleeding by interfering with vitamin K1 recycling in the body.
 Vitamin K1 is needed for the body to make certain clotting factors that enable blood to clot and help control bleeding.